Teacher Profile

 One of my joys in life has been teaching my children and others how to navigate the literary world as a Christian.
 I get a thrill when together we decode a difficult poem and have it come alive on a second or third reading, or when I see them treasure the richness of Shakespeare’s language and laugh at dramatic irony.

-I offer the following PX Classroom course:
+I offer the following PX Classroom courses:

 Key Stage 3 English Literature